-Alia Rashid, a lawyer with Hicks Morley’s Toronto office, provides advice to employers and management in both the private and public sectors on labour, employment and human rights issues.
-This includes wrongful dismissal actions, employment standards, labour disputes, grievance arbitrations, human rights and accommodation.
+Labiba provides advice and representation to employers and management in both the public and private sectors on a wide range of labour, employment and human rights issues.
+Her work includes grievance arbitrations, labour disputes, wrongful dismissal actions, occupational health and safety, human rights and accommodation, and employment standards.

 Justin is building a practice that includes advice and representation for employers in both the private and public sectors on a wide range of labour and employment issues including grievance arbitrations, labour disputes, wrongful dismissals, constructive dismissals, employment standards, and pensions and benefits.